Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 # Future pushes:
 git push

+# Go thru the PR and merge process on GitHub
-# switch back to main
+# Then locally switch back to main
 git switch main

-# Ensures your local main branch reflects any changes from the merged PR
+# Ensure your local main branch reflects any changes from the merged PR
 git pull

 # check branches